kreta/Kreta/README.md

 database:
     mysql:
-        rootpassword: app           # It must be the same that database_user variable from app/config/parameters.yml
+        rootpassword: app
-        user:         kreta-user
+        user:         kretaUser     # It must be the same that database_user variable from app/config/parameters.yml
         password:     123           # It must be the same that database_password variable from app/config/parameters.yml
         name:         kreta         # It must be the same that database_name variable from app/config/parameters.yml